 Taking a closer look at our example in Fig. 2, one can see how this insight propagates to the model level and that the only difference between a root-Folder and a sub-Folder is that the latter one possesses an additional Doc-File and has an incoming hierarchy edge.
 Hence, one might want to exploit this knowledge by replacing a TGG rule application somewhere in a sequence of rule applications by another similar rule application such that formerly created elements are possibly preserved and the need to roll back sub-sequences does not arise.
 In the current case this would mean to preserve all elements that are contained in the root elements by changing the CreateSub-Rule-application to become a CreateRoot-Rule-application.
 Therefore, we have to use the common parts of both rules to create a new rule which directly transforms the left to the right graph triple depicted in Fig. 2, which again is an element of the language of the TGG of Fig. 1.
 Thus, the result of the application of such a 'short-cut rule' looks like the composition of the effects of the reverse application of CreateSub-Rule followed by the application of CreateRoot-Rule.
 Implicitly, the application of the short-cut rule operates as a kind of meta-rule on sequences of TGG rule applications as it replaces an occurrence of a rule with the occurrence of another rule in an arbitrarily long sequence of rule applications.
 Figure 3 depicts two short-cut rules that enable to replace CreateRoot-Rule with CreateSub-Rule and vice versa.
-In our example, Sub-To-Root-Short-Cut-Rule replaces an occurrence of CreateSub-Rule with an occurrence of CreateRoot-Rule as shown in Fig. 4.
-Note, however, that short-cut rules extend the set of rules rather than replace it.
+In our example, Sub-To-Root-SC-Rule replaces an occurrence of CreateSub-Rule with an occurrence of CreateRoot-Rule as shown in Fig. 4.